shane1595042264/dungeon-projects/README.md

 # dungeon-projects the real one

+- This project is a project that aims for learning.
+This means that most of the codes are from others.
+This project is an imitation of this game: https://www.youtube.com/watch?v=FcdrA1LVmGY&t=489s
 # **Project Summary**

 - This project is about creating a dungeon game that includes player, enemy and other rng elements.